sripberger/nani/README.md

 Makes it easier to tell what happened when things explode. :)

+Check out the [api docs](https://sripberger.github.io/nani/) or use the following guide to get started.

 ## The Cause Chain
 Users of VError will be familiar with cause message chains, but for those that